 # 1 – Perfectionism’s Ugly Sister

-In a recent discussion in one of the business groups I’m in, someone asked who has challenges with procrastination.
-But she asked it in the sense of who needs help ‘getting off their butt’?
+In a recent discussion in one of the business groups I’m in, someone was asking about challenges with procrastination.
+But she asked the question in terms of who needs help ‘getting off their butt’?
 Well, that’s like saying the cause of procrastination is laziness, which simply isn’t true.
 In fact, it’s usually the least likely cause.

 As professionals, we strive for excellence.
 But perfectionism is not a friend in business.
 Neither is procrastination.